Attorney General's Victim Services Awards of Distinction

 About the award

-Each year, the Attorney General's Victim Services Awards of Distinction recognize the exceptional achievement of dedicated professionals and volunteers in the field of victim services, as well as the important work of individual victims.
+The Attorney General's Victim Services Awards of Distinction recognize the exceptional achievements of dedicated professionals and volunteers in the field of victim services, as well as the important work of individual victims.

-The awards also encourage the sharing of best practices and unique achievements among victim services professionals and volunteers across the province.
+The awards also encourage the sharing of best practices among victim services professionals and volunteers across the province.